LED

 LED(slot) -> Pin

-To create LED object call LED(slot).
+To create a LED object, call LED(slot).

 Args: